-with a number of GMM alternatives.
+Monte Carlo (MC) experiments document AAH's good small sample performance in comparison with a number of GMM estimators.
 Perhaps not surprisingly the AAH estimator represents a substantial improvement over the AH estimator across all designs considered.
-When compared to AB and BB estimators, the AAH is less efficient in designs that satisfy the more restrictive assumption that underlie BB estimators, but continues to perform well even in cases where the system-GMM type estimators are inconsistent.
-The robustness of the AAH estimator is an important advantage since in practice it is not known if the additional restrictions of the AB and BB estimators are met, and it is therefore desirable to consider estimation procedures that are robust to violation of such restrictive assumptions.
-In this regard, the AAH estimator is a useful addition to the literature.
+When compared to AB and BB estimators, the AAH is less efficient in designs that satisfy the more restrictive assumption that underlie BB estimators, but continues to perform well uniformly across the various designs including in cases where the system-GMM type estimators are not consistent.
+The robustness of the AAH estimator is an important advantage since in practice it is not known if the additional restrictions of the AB and BB estimators are met.

 The remainder of this paper is organized as follows.
 Section 2 sets up the baseline panel AR(1) model and discusses AH and subsequent GMM moment conditions.
 Section 3 introduces the main idea and presents a simple BMM estimator.
 Section 4 introduces the AAH estimator and discusses the related literature, in particular Ahn and Schmidt (1995, 1997).
 Section 5 discusses extensions of AAH estimator to ARX and VAR short-T panel data models.
 Section 6 discusses the problem of moment proliferation and adopts the One Covariate at the time Multiple Testing approach by Chudik, Kapetanios, and Pesaran (2018) for selection of relevant subset of AAH moments for estimation and inference.
 Section 7 presents MC evidence, and the last section concludes and discusses avenues for future research.
-Further results and discussions are provided in an Appendix.
+Further results and discussions are provided in an Appendix, including additional Monte Carlo evidence for panel ARX designs, and an empirical application to earning dynamics using Panel Study of Income Dynamics dataset of Meghir and Pistaferri (2004).

-2 Panel AR(1) model and assumptions
+2 Panel AR(1) model

 We begin with a simple panel AR(1) model to set out the main idea.
-Specifically, consider the following dynamic panel data model where $\{\alpha_i, 1 \leq i \leq n\}$ are unobserved unit-specific effects, $u{it}$ is the idiosyncratic error term, and $y{it}$ are generated from the initial values, $y{i,-m_i}$ for $m_i \geq 0$ , and $t = -m_i + 1, -m_i + 2..., 1, 2, ..., T$ .
-Using (1) to solve for the initial observations $y{i0}$ , we obtain
+Specifically, consider the following dynamic panel data model where $\{\alpha_i, 1 \leq i \leq n\}$ are unobserved unit-specific effects, u{it} is the idiosyncratic error term, and y{it} are generated from the initial values, $y{i,-m_i}$ for $m_i \geq 0$, and $t = -m_i + 1, -m_i + 2..., 1, 2, ..., T$.

-$$y{it} = \alpha_i + \phi y{i,t-1} + u{it}, \text{ for } i = 1, 2, \dots, n,$$ (1)
+$$y{it} = \alpha_i + \phi y{i,t-1} + u{it}, \text{ for } i = 1, 2, ..., n,$$ (1)